 1. Stay centred on your skis

-Generally your weight needs to be evenly distributed along the length of your feet, to maintain downward pressure right along the full length of the skis.
+Generally, your weight needs to be evenly distributed along the length of your feet, to maintain downward pressure right along the full length of the skis.

-The bindings on the skis are usually set a bit back from the middle, so you need to lean forward to get your weight to the middle of the ski, pushing with your shins on the front of the ski boots, this position lets you transmits your inputs to the ski much better.
+The bindings on the skis are usually set a bit back from the middle, so you need to lean forward to get your weight to the middle of the ski, pushing with your shins on the front of the ski boots, this position lets you transmit your inputs to the ski much better.

 2. Keep a relaxed intermediate position

-Holding this semi flexed and semi relaxed position is tiring, so is important to prepare the muscles before the winter with some specific exercises.
+Holding this semi-flexed and semi-relaxed position is tiring, so is important to prepare the muscles before the winter with some specific exercises.
 The longer you are able to keep this position, the longer your runs will be and your ski days skiing at your best.

 3. Even up the weight distribution between your feet

 The way your weight is distributed between your skis determines how much each ski will influence your movement.

 Lateral weight distribution (more weight on one ski or the other) brings you out of the fall line and takes your skis sideways to the slope (this combined with other actions makes you turn basically).